Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-lABA3NfAMXw.md

 ### Transcript

-> where's the mug uh still working on that
+> where's the mug, still working on that